Nirmata-Labs/RaspberryPi-Long-Term-Timelapse/README.md

 # RaspberryPi-Timelapse
 The project is a tutorial on how to build and implement a long time lapse recording based on a Raspberry Pi.

+## Features:

+- **Settable interval**: Set a periodic time interval, such as every day at 12:00 or every hour when the minutes show 30.
+- **Stable service:** You do not have to start the script yourself, even after a reboot.
+The script is maintained by two services that manage all the processes.
+- **Day/Night Mode**: The script automatically selects the best tested settings for day and night photos.
+It uses a library that looks for the sunrise and sunset times at your location and uses them as criteria for the settings.
+- **Camera Settings**: You can set your own parameters so that the script suits your needs.
+- **Weather/Outdoor Ready:** The setup is designed for outdoor use.
+- **Power through the window:** The FFC cable easily fits through the gap of a window and provides a stable power connection without damaging the window or requiring a special outdoor power source.

 ![Setup](setup.JPG)

 ## Components